-Smoked meats speak winter to me, and so does wild duck.
-Holly and I spend most of our hunting days in December and January hunting ducks and geese, and we eat them several times a week over the winter months.
+Smoked ducks are my favorite way to save our hunting season’s bounty for the warmer months.
+Holly and I spend most of our days in December and January hunting ducks and geese, and we eat them several times a week over the winter months.
 In that time I do a lot of preserving: Mostly confit, salami, cured goose “prosciutto.”
-But I will also smoke ducks and geese and freeze them for later.
+But I will also smoke ducks and geese and freeze them for the rest of the year.

 Those who know their way around a smoker know that fat is a critical element in the process.
 Fat absorbs the smoke’s flavor better than the meat itself.
 This is why you see lots of recipes for smoked pork and salmon; both are fatty animals.
 So are waterfowl.
 Domestic ducks and geese are essentially avian pigs, and even wild ducks will have enough fat on them to make it worth some smoke time.

 I smoked a flock of ducks and geese to get to this post, so here are my thoughts on what to do, and what to avoid.

 For starters, if you are using domestic ducks and geese you will want to remove as much of the fat inside the body cavity and around the neck as you can.
 Save it, though, and render the duck fat for cooking later.
 You will want to prick the skin of a domestic duck or goose all over with a needle — be careful not to pierce the meat, though.
 This helps rendered fat escape.
 I’ve even done this on fat wild ducks such as pintail and gadwall that had been gorging themselves on rice.

 If you have wild waterfowl, follow these guidelines: